-Manulife, Manulife Retirement, Stylized M Design, and Manulife Retirement & Stylized M and the Stylized John Hancock Design are trademarks of John Hancock Life

-Design are trademarks of The Manufacturers Life Insurance Company, and John Hancock

-Company (U.S.A.).
-Each are used by it and by its affiliates under license, including John writing, John Hancock Life Insurance Company of New York does not, and is not undertaking to, provide impartial investment advice or give advice in a fiduciary capacity.
-Securities are offered through John Hancock Distributors LLC, member FINRA, SIPC.
+Manulife, Manulife Retirement, Stylized M Design, and Manulife Retirement & Stylized M Design are trademarks of The Manufacturers Life Insurance Company, and John Hancock and the Stylized John Hancock Design are trademarks of John Hancock Life Insurance Company (U.S.A.).
+Each are used by it and by its affiliates under license, including John Hancock Life Insurance Company of New York.